Find out what makes a great leader, with

 The word "leadership" can bring to mind a variety of images.
 For example:

 Leaders help themselves and others to do the right things.
 They set direction, build an inspiring vision, and create something new.
-Leadership is about mapping out where you need to go to "win" as a team or an organization.
-Leadership is dynamic, vibrant, and inspiring.
+Leadership is about mapping out where you need to go to "win" as a team or an organization; and it is dynamic, exciting, and inspiring.

-Yet, while leaders set the direction, they must also use management skills to guide their team to the right destination in a smooth and efficient way.
+Yet, while leaders set the direction, they must also use management skills to guide their people to the right destination, in a smooth and efficient way.

 In this article, we'll focus on the process of leadership.
-In particular, we'll discuss the "transformational leadership" model, first proposed by James MacGregor Burns.
-This model highlights visionary thinking and bringing about change, instead of management processes that are only designed to maintain current performance.
+In particular, we'll discuss the "transformational leadership" model, first proposed by James MacGregor Burns and then developed by Bernard Bass.
+This model highlights visionary thinking and bringing about change, instead of management processes that are designed to maintain and steadily improve current performance.